zipmex/frontend-code-challenge/README.md

 ![Order book](./orderbook.png)

-1. Sort orders by price from high to low
+1. Orders in order book should be sorted by price, from high to low
-2. Calculate the volume for each price
+2. Order book should show volume for each price
-3. If users place order with the same price, merge those orders together.
+3. If users place order with the same price, those orders should be merged together.
 For example:

    1. Buy price = 10, amount = 5
    2. Buy price = 10, amount = 4